Sepera-okeq/Tank-Mod-Fabric/README.md

 # Trajan's Tanks (Fabric) 1.17

 Careful, this mod is an alpha.
-Right now there is no shooting in the release version, but there will soon be.

 ## Setup